Westland High School: Rivalries

 Westland High School has both inactive and active rivalries between intra-district and other city schools.
 The major rivalry is between Westland High School and Central Crossing High School, another SWCS school.

 Central Crossing

 Westland has a current rivalry with intra-district Central Crossing High School, and the two schools played each other for the first time in 2008.

 Grove City

 The school had a traditional rivalry with its sister school, Grove City High School.
-The two teams even played football games at Cooper Stadium, the city's former minor league baseball park, but Grove City and Westland are no longer allowed to play one another because of fights that emerged during games.
 The two schools played each other annually from 1970 to 1973 and from 1981 to 1998.
-They have not played since.
 Westland is crosstown rivals with the former Hilliard High School, now Hilliard Davidson High School.

 Football

-The Westland Football program is currently coached by Rick Rios and plays in the Ohio Capital Conference's Central Division.
+The Westland Football program is currently coached by Trenton Williamson and plays in the Ohio Capital Conference's Central Division.
 The Cougars play their home games at Westland Field, which seats around 5,000 people.
+The team motto is "TOUGH STREET".